soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/manage-recipients-in-eop.md

 # Manage recipients in EOP

 Microsoft Exchange Online Protection (EOP) offers several ways to manage your mail recipients.
-As an administrator, you can perform certain management tasks within the Exchange admin center (EAC) or using remote Windows PowerShell, and verify other management tasks performed in the Microsoft Office 365 admin center.
+As an administrator, you can perform certain management tasks within the Exchange admin center (EAC) or using remote Windows PowerShell, and verify other management tasks performed in the Microsoft 365 admin center.

 EOP supports the following types of recipients: